 This domestic violence safe haven, located in Port Richey, offers a place for victims and their pets.
-For more information, go to salvationarmyflorida.org/westpasco/faith/domestic-violence-shelter, or connect on their Facebook page at facebook.com/SApascoDVshelter.
+For more information, go to salvationarmyflorida.org, and click on the Ministry and Services tab.

 Pasco County - Sunrise of Pasco 24-hour hotline: 352-521-3120